Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 ### Displaying unspent outputs

-Unspent outputs are simply put, Bitcoin in your wallet that can be spent as an input in a new transaction.
+Unspent outputs are simply put, bitcoin in your wallet that can be spent as an input in a new transaction.
 The combined amount of unspent outputs is equal to your total spendable balance.

 **How to display unspent outputs**